MuhammadRukon/MuhammadRukon/README.md

 ## Present summary

+I’m currently
-- 🌱 I’m currently exploring monorepo & micro frontend architecture, webpack, Expo (react native) and full stack development with Next.js.
+- 😅 exploring monorepo & micro frontend architecture, webpack, Expo (react native) and full stack development with Next.js.
-- 🤔 I’m currently in my final year of computer science and engineering degree in Daffodil Institute of IT.
+- 😮‍💨 in my final year of computer science and engineering degree in Daffodil Institute of IT.

 ## Skills